nocandefense/dustirc/CONTRIBUTING.md

 - Require status checks to pass (CI job).
 - Optionally require at least one approving review for non-trivial changes.

+For more developer-focused details (CI, tests, coverage, releases) see `docs/development.md`.

 ## Git hooks

 - The repository includes a Husky pre-commit hook at `.husky/pre-commit` that runs `lint-staged`.